-Juniors take the writing-intensive Philosophy Research Seminar (for details, see Philosophy 302 in the college catalogue) as well as a 300-level Junior Seminar.
+Juniors take the writing-intensive Philosophy Research Seminar (Philosophy 302) as well as a 300-level junior seminar.
 Students intending to apply to graduate schools in philosophy are encouraged to take at least one course in ancient philosophy, at least two courses in modern philosophy (17th through 19th centuries), at least one course in 20th-century philosophy, symbolic logic, and at least one course in ethics or political philosophy.
 Each philosophy major determines the topic of his or her Senior Project in consultation with a faculty adviser.

 Recent Senior Projects in Philosophy

 - “It Will Depend on How the Question Is Used: Freud on Dreams in the Light of Wittgenstein on Images”

 - “‘What Is a User?’
 A Marxist Analysis of Social Media”

 Introductory courses are numbered in the 100s.
 Courses numbered in the 200s, while more specialized in content, are also generally appropriate as first courses in philosophy.
 Courses numbered in the 300s are more advanced and require previous courses in philosophy and permission of the instructor.
 Tutorials may also be taken; recent subjects include Hume, Kant’s second and third Critiques, Hegel, Heidegger, Kierkegaard, and Quin.

 Program Director: Daniel Berthold

 Garry L. Hagberg